nerwuuus/sql-employee-time-db/how_to_update_db_instruction.md

     if 'conn' in locals():
         conn.close()
 ```
-## 4. Call the procedure below to truncate silver tables and load new data into the silver layer
+## 4. Load data into the silver layer
+* Truncate and load the data into the silver layer using a procedure.

 ```sql
 CALL silver.truncate_and_load_silver();